eslavnov/pylips/README.md

 1. Full control of Ambilight including color, brightness, mode and 'Ambilight + Hue'
 1. Allows sending TV status updates and receiving commands over MQTT

 The current version of the API does not allow switching input sources anymore.
 For Android TVs with Google Assistant, Pylips can switch between any input sources that your TV has.
-For Android TVs without Google Assistant, see some options [here](#switching-input-sources)
+For Android TVs without Google Assistant, see some options [here](#switching-input-sources).

 ## Table of contents ##
 1. [Prerequisites](#prerequisites)